intel/DML/doc/source/documentation/bench_docs/guide.rst

 Refer to :ref:`Installation page <building_library_reference_link>`
 for details on how to build the library and resolve all prerequisites.

-Please refer to :ref:`benchmark system requirements <system_requirements_benchmark_reference_link>` for more information on the requirements needed for building and running Benchmark.

 The example below demonstrates running a benchmark on a memory-move operation via the Low-Level C API using the accelerator, a queue size of 16, and 1 MB of data.